Understanding Files in Microsoft Teams

 You want to understand where these files in Teams are coming from and how they are really stored.
 You may be wondering if the Microsoft Teams app is actually storing your files.
 Teams does not physically store your files but instead gives you a connection or short-cut to where they are stored.

-Comparing Teams to OneDrive and SharePoint
+Comparing file store on Teams to OneDrive and SharePoint

 As the Chart above shows, Teams looks like it saves files for you but in actuality the files are being stored somewhere else.